LorBordin/ainulindale/_posts/2019-12-19-Building-a-Spam-Classifier.markdown

 <img src="https://raw.githubusercontent.com/LorBordin/Spam_classifier/master/images/feature_importances.png" alt="">

-It seems that the most important feature is the word _click_ (8 %) followed by _please_ and the email types _text/html_ and _text/plain_ (all around 5%).
+So the most important feature is _click_ (8%) followed by _please_ and the email types _text/html_ and _text/plain_ (all around 5%).

 ## 6. Final evaluation

 We've fine-tuned and trained the algorithms, cross validated them on the train dataset and built a voting classifier.
-It's time to check the performances on the test dataset to asses the performances of our spam filter!
+It only reamin to evaluate our filter on the test set in order to asses its performances.

-Of course we firstly need to preprocess the test set generating the features vectors as we did for the training set.
-Then we can finally asses how the voting classifier behaves on an unknown dataset.
+Of course do not forget to preprocess the test set  in the same as we did for the training set before!
+Here's the perfomances of the voting classifier on an unknown dataset.

 <div align="center">
  <img src="https://raw.githubusercontent.com/LorBordin/Spam_classifier/master/images/test_voting.png" width="200">